demisto/content/Packs/TAXIIServer/Integrations/TAXII2Server/README.md

 For more information, visit [TAXII2 Documentation](https://docs.oasis-open.org/cti/taxii/v2.1/taxii-v2.1.html).

 ## Known limitations
-- GET objects by id is not allowed.
+- GET objects by ID is not allowed.
-- Filtering objects by id or version not allowed.
+- Filtering objects by ID or version not allowed.
 - POST and DELETE objects is not allowed.
 Can not add or delete indicators using TAXII2 Server.